Sylius/Sylius/README.md

 $ tail -f app/logs/dev.log
 ```

+If you are using the supplied Vagrant development environment, please see the related [Troubleshooting guide](vagrant/README.md#Troubleshooting) for more information.

 Contributing
 ------------

 All informations about contributing to Sylius can be found on [this page](http://docs.sylius.org/en/latest/contributing/index.html).

-Sylius on twitter
+Sylius on Twitter
 -----------------

-If you want to keep up with the updates, [follow the official Sylius account on twitter](http://twitter.com/Sylius).
+If you want to keep up with the updates, [follow the official Sylius account on Twitter](http://twitter.com/Sylius).

 Bug tracking
 ------------